dspinellis/alexandria3k/_sources/dev.rst.txt

 Documentation introduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The documentation's introduction is create from the source code
+The documentation's introduction is created from the source code
 repository's ``README.md`` file.
 When that file is changed, the documentaiton introduction
 must be updated as follows.